-Possession and/or the use of firearms, ammunition, or other weapons, including any dangerous article or substance with the potential to injure or discomfit a person, are prohibited.
-The possession on campus of any instrument that could be perceived as a dangerous and/or deadly weapon, including but not limited to knives (dagger, dirk, poniard, stiletto, switchblade, butterfly, or gravity knife), guns, airsoft, bb and pellet guns, bows and arrows, martial arts weapons, etc., is not permitted.
-This prohibition extends to any vehicle parked on University property and to any decor items which, though intended for display only, could be considered potentially dangerous.
-(University Safety must approve any exception to the above policy in advance.)
-For further information, refer to the policy section of The Source.
+The possession on campus of any instrument that could be perceived as a dangerous and/or deadly weapon, including but not limited to knives (dagger, dirk, poniard, stiletto, switchblade, butterfly, or gravity knife), guns, live ammunitions, airsoft, bb and pellet guns, bows and arrows, martial arts weapons, etc., is not permitted.
+This prohibition extends to any vehicle parked on

+University property and to any decor items which, though intended for display only, could be considered potentially dangerous.

-- Clarification A: This policy is not intended to prohibit the possession of small folding pocketknives, with a blade length of 3 inches or less, or kitchen utensils; however, if such items are used in a threatening or dangerous manner, such behavior will constitute a violation of this policy. - Clarification B: Hunting equipment brought to the campus must be registered with and stored in the safety office.
+• Clarification A: This policy is not intended to prohibit the possession of small folding pocketknives, with a blade length of 3 inches or less, or kitchen utensils; however, if such items are used in a threatening or dangerous manner, such behavior will constitute a violation of this policy.